dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-19-level-20.md

 uid=11019(bandit19) gid=11019(bandit19) euid=11020(bandit20) groups=11019(bandit19)
 ```

-We observe that when we use the binary file we are assigned the uid for bandit20 as well which means we can run commands as if we are bandit20
+We observe that when we use the binary file we are assigned the UID for bandit20 as well which means we can run commands as if we are bandit20

-Now that we know we can run commands as bandit20 so lets use the binary to access the password of user bandit20
+Now that we know we can run commands as bandit20 so let's use the binary to access the password of user bandit20

 ```
 bandit19@bandit:~$ ./bandit20-do cat /etc/bandit_pass/bandit20